wbfrancis/ScreenCloud/backend/README.md

 ### POST (‘/scripts’)
+*In the post request, I need the .fdx file that was uploaded as well as a "title" param that's the title of the script*

 - uploads a user submitted script (must be in the .fdx format)
 - I don’t know exactly about passing a file along in a request parameter, but that’s what needs to be done, I think.
 - on success, returns json object as follows: